enasequence/ena-browser-documentation/browser/search/advanced.rst

 Third party curations are additional metadata that have been submitted by the user community to the ELIXIR Data Clearinghouse.
-See `here <https://ena-docs.readthedocs.io/en/latest/submit/annotation.html#third-party-annotation for more details>`_.
+See `here <https://ena-docs.readthedocs.io/en/latest/submit/annotation.html#third-party-annotation>`_ for more details.

 Return Fields
 =============